 All three come in a 2.0T (as in turbo), 4-cylinder (210 horsepower and 221 torque), or an Aero 6-cylinder (255 horsepower and 258 torque for a front-wheel-drive; 280 horsepower and 295 torque for all-wheel drive).

 Saab’s new marketing campaign says they were “born from jets”, but anyone who knows Saab knows that Saab is known for a great 4-banger with a turbo and low-end torque.
-Put a little mouse motor in a car that is sweetly tuned and give me a great power-to-weight ratio and I’ll take that 4-cylinder turbo over a 6 cylinder any day.
+Put a little mouse motor in a car that is sweetly tuned and gives me a great power-to-weight ratio and I’ll take that 4-cylinder turbo over a 6-cylinder any day.
 Why?
 It’s less expensive, gets better gas mileage and nobody does a 4-cylinder better than Saab.